Bruschetta

 - Preheat the oven to 450°F. Line a large rimmed baking sheet with parchment paper.

-- In a large bowl, combine tomatoes, garlic, basil, red onions, olive oil, balsamic vinegar, salt and pepper; set aside to marinate.
+- In a large bowl, combine tomatoes, garlic, basil, olive oil, balsamic vinegar, salt and pepper; set aside to marinate.

-- Add the tomato mixture on top if serving immediately, or serve on the side.
+- Add the tomato mixture in a big mound on top of the bread if serving immediately, or serve on the side.

 Notes